riatelab/bertin/README.md

 - <b>stroke</b>: stroke color (default: "white")
 - <b>strokeWidth</b>: stroke width (default: 0.5)
 - <b>fillOpacity</b>: fill opacity (default: 1)
-- <b>top_tooltip</b>: an array of 3 values defining what to display within the tooltip.
-The two first values indicates the name of a field in the properties. the third value is a string to indicates the unit (default:"")
+- <b>top_tooltip</b>:  an array of values defining what to display within the tooltip.
+If you use a $, the value within the geojson is displayed.
-- <b>bottom_tooltip</b>: an array of 3 values defining what to display within the tooltip.
-The two first values indicates the name of a field in the properties. the third value is a string to indicates the unit (default:"")
+- <b>bottom_tooltip</b>: an array of values defining what to display within the tooltip.
+If you use a $, the value within the geojson is displayed.

 Parameters of the legend